-This one is a classic retro surf style Rift Longboard from retrospec.
+This board is a classic retro surf style Rift Longboard from Retrospec.
 Rift is designed for speed so you can use this board for cruising, commuting, carving, and downhill riding.

 The deck of this board is made of 8-ply Canadian Maple.
 The length of the deck is 41″ and the width is 9.5″.
-The big size deck is stiff enough to make your feet steady and ensure a more balanced ride.
+The big size deck is stiff enough to ensure a more balanced ride.
 It can also easily carry up to 220 lbs of weight.

 The 180mm reverse kingpin drop through Aluminum trucks with precision ABEC 7 steel bearings will make your ride smooth.

 The drop-through deck is easier to push as it is lower to the ground.
-So, it will be a good purchase if you are a frequent user or even a beginner.
+So, it will be a good buy for both beginners and more experienced riders.

-If the speed is not as much as you like, check the trucks and wheels if it is too tight.
+If you lack the speed what you expected, check the trucks and wheels as it might be too tight.
 Tight trucks or wheels can slow you down so you can loosen it up a little bit to get more speed.
-But be careful not to loosen it too much or you can face unexpected problems.
+Be careful not to loosen it too much.

 3. Retrospec Tidal 41 inch Drop Down Longboard Skateboard Review